martin-stepwolf/laravel8-livewire-publications/README.md

 - Completed all the challenges.
 - Implemented a CRUD with Livewire.
 - Implemented an Event, Listener and Notification to sent an email as Queue.
+- Implemented design with Tailwindcss according to Jetstream components and styles.

 ---
 ## Getting Started :rocket: